francescomaldonato/RL_VPP_Thesis/README.md

 # RL control strategies for EVs fleet VPPs
 ### [Reinforcement Learning control strategies for Electric Vehicles fleet Virtual Power Plants]
 Thesis based on the development of a RL agent that manages a VPP through EVs charging stations in an household environment.
 Main optimization objectives of the VPP are: Valley filling, peak shaving and zero resulting load over time (supply/demand load balance).
 Main action performed to reach objectives are: storage of Renewable energy resources and power push in the grid at high demand times.
-The development of the Virtual Power Plant environment is based on the ELVIS (Electric Vehicles Infrastructure Simulator) open library from DAI-Labor: https://github.com/dailab/elvis
+The development of the Virtual Power Plant environment is based on the ELVIS (Electric Vehicles Infrastructure Simulator) open library from DAI-Labor: https://github.com/dailab/elvis .
-The thesis code is currently available at: (https://github.com/francescomaldonato/RL_VPP_Thesis)
+The thesis code, files and data is currently available at: (https://github.com/francescomaldonato/RL_VPP_Thesis)

 ## Outline:
 This research has the intent to investigate on a sustainable way of life of a general household energy production and storage.